surajneupane55/React-on-Rails-API-guide/index.md

-together and works its way.
-Learning to code in a new language like React is mostly exciting while often can get frustrating.
-This blog is a small effort to encourage beginners like me to get to go.
  You can use the [editor on GitHub](https://github.com/surajneupane55/React-on-Rails-API-guide/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.